ausilianapoli/Percentage-Covid-Estimator/README.md

 ## Reference
 Please cite the following paper if you use the data or pre-trained CNN models.

-@inproceedings{napolispatafora2022,
-  title={*Mixup* Data Augmentation for COVID-19 Infection Percentage Estimation},
+@InProceedings{10.1007/978-3-031-13324-4_43,
-  author={Napoli Spatafora, Maria Ausilia and Ortis, Alessandro and Battiato, Sebastiano},
+  author="Napoli Spatafora, Maria Ausilia and Ortis, Alessandro and Battiato, Sebastiano", title="Mixup Data Augmentation for COVID-19 Infection Percentage Estimation", booktitle="Image Analysis and Processing.
+ICIAP 2022 Workshops", year="2022", publisher="Springer International Publishing", pages="508--519",
-  year={2022}
 }

-The conference will be held in May 2022 and the paper has been already accepted.

 ## Acknowledgements and License
 The pretrained models can be used under the Creative Common License (Attribution CC BY).
 Please give appropriate credit, such as providing a link to our paper and to the project web page.